 It's important to install these caps with the proper polarity.
-The negative end of the cap is marked with a minus sign.
+The negative end of the cap is marked with a blue semi-circle.
 The silk screen on the board marks where the positive end of the cap goes.
-Make sure that the negative end of the cap is away from the plus sign on the circuit board.
+Make sure that the blue semi-circle (negative end of the cap) is away from the plus sign on the circuit board.